Regional overview

 Equipment

-- Dry bag for camera, keys and warm layers
+- Dry bag; warm layers

 Hazards and notes